|About Symptoms Diagnosis Treatment|

-The bladder is a hollow shaped organ within the abdomen which collects and stores urine until it is eliminated.
+The bladder is a hollow organ in the abdomen which collects and stores urine.

-Cystitis is the inflammation or infection of the bladder, so you may see cystitis, bacterial cystitis OR urinary tract infection used in place of or in conjunction with "bladder infection".
-Most cases of "cystitis" are known as "idiopathic" which means "no known cause".
-Bacterial infection of the cat's bladder is much less common in cats than it is in dogs and is almost never seen in young to middle-aged cats.
+Cystitis is the inflammation or infection of the bladder, so you may see cystitis, bacterial cystitis OR urinary tract infection used in place of or in conjunction with bladder infection.
+Most cases of cystitis are idiopathic, which means the cause can not be determined.
+Bacterial infection of the cat’s bladder less common in cats than it is in dogs.
 E-Coli is the most common bacteria to infect the bladder.

 There are different types of UTI depending on the location of the infection.

-It is believed that bladder infections occur when bacteria around the anus ascend into the urethra and into the bladder.
+Bladder infections are thought to develop when bacteria around the anus ascend into the urethra and into the bladder.